Donut packaging comes in many shapes and sizes, and is often playful and fun in its design.

 Proven Goods Co are a small batch bakery based in Newcastle Upon Tyne, who have built a brand using social media.

-Let’s start by delving into the brand and how it looks.
+But first, let’s start by delving into the brand and how it looks.

-Again similar to 8Munkar, they have ditched the 50s, American visual style and went with a much softer and more inviting hand drawn approach.
+Again similar to 8Munkar, they have ditched the 50s, American visual style and went with a much softer, and more inviting hand drawn approach.
 They have matched this with a softer colour palette, using pink and a charcoal grey.

 Proven Goods Co use their social media to its full extent by posting great content that not only looks delicious, but is informational too.